Storm Highway by Dan Robinson

 Editor/Photographer

-With April almost here, it's time to get ready for the start of the 2013 storm photography season!
+With April almost here, it's time to get ready for the start of the 2013 storm chasing season!
 It always feels good to start this season sub-blog series, even though we all are still waiting for storm season to show up in the actual world.

 Last year, it seemed like the weather was one month ahead of the calendar.
 Severe weather began ramping up at the end of February, with the first major outbreak of the season arriving on March 2.
 This year, the opposite is true - the upper patterns act as if they're running a month *behind* schedule.
 April arrives next week, and still, long-term springlike temperatures (daily highs above 65°F) for the lower Midwest aren't showing up with any consistency on long range models for as far out as they go (2 weeks).